-Are courses online or in-person this summer?
+Are courses online or in person this summer?

 What should I expect if I want to attend a course in person?

-In order to safeguard the health of all people using the college building, Regent has developed a number of safety protocols including mandatory masking and physical distancing.
-These protocols are subject to change as we respond to new data and shifting provincial regulations.
+In order to safeguard the health of all people using the College building, Regent has developed a number of safety protocols including mandatory masking and physical distancing.
+These protocols are subject to ongoing change as we respond to new data and shifting provincial regulations.
 For current information regarding Regent’s COVID-19 protocols, visit the College’s webpage.

 What about Summer Events such as Chapels and Evening Public Lectures?

-What’s the difference between regular distance education courses and live online courses?
+What’s the difference between regular Distance Education courses and live online courses?